iavinash73/Chatosphere/README.md

 Check it out - https://chatosphere.vercel.app

 A real-time chat application built using Next.js 13 with App Router, Redis as a database, and Pusher.js for real-time updates.
 This project showcases the power of modern web technologies to create a seamless and responsive chat experience with user authentication provided by NextAuth.js using Google as the identity provider.
+The App is done with strict typing using typescript and zod validators to follow the best practices in writing maintainable and scalable code.

 ## Table of Contents